Dhanbad: Geography

 Dhanbad has an average elevation of 227 m.
 Its geographical length (extending from north to south) is 15 mi and the breadth (stretching across east to West) is 10 mi.
-It shares its boundaries with West Bengal in the eastern and southern part, Dumka and Giridih in the North and Bokaro District in the west.
+It shares its boundaries with West Bengal in the eastern and southern part, Giridih and Dumka in the North and Bokaro District in the west.
 Dhanbad comes under the Chota Nagpur Plateau.

-Rivers and Lakes
+Rivers and lakes

 The Damodar is a major river of the Chota Nagpur Plateau.
 It rises in Palamu and flows eastward between the plateaus of Ranchi and Hazaribag.
 It is joined by the Bokaro, the Konar and the Barakar rivers.
 The Damodar enters Dhanbad district at its confluence with the Jamuria, a stream which marks the western boundary of Dhanbad with Hazaribagh District.
 Further east, the Damodar is joined by the Katri River which rises in the foothills below Parasnath and traverses through the coal-field area.
 The Barakar, which forms the northern boundary of the district, traverses about 77 km.
 It flows in south westerly direction up to Durgapur and then south till it joins the Damodar near Chirkunda.

 Climate

 Dhanbad features a climate that is transitional between a humid subtropical climate (Köppen: Cwa) and a tropical wet and dry climate (Aw).
-Summer starts from the last week of March and ends in mid-June.
+Summer starts from the first week of March and ends in mid-July.
 The peak temperature in summer can reach 48 °C. Dhanbad also receives heavy rainfall.
-In winter, the minimum temperature remains around 10 °C with a maximum of 22 °C.
+In winter, the minimum temperature remains around 8 °C with a maximum of 25 °C.